elastic/kibana/platform/logging/README.md

 ## Logger hierarchy

 Every logger has its unique name or context that follows hierarchical naming rule.
-The logger is considered to be an ancestor of another logger if its name followed by a `::` is a prefix of the descendant logger name.
-For example logger with `a::b` context is an ancestor of logger with `a::b::c` context.
+The logger is considered to be an ancestor of another logger if its name followed by a `.` is a prefix of the descendant logger name.
+For example logger with `a.b` context is an ancestor of logger with `a.b.c` context.
 All top-level loggers are descendants of special logger with `root` context that resides at the top of the logger hierarchy.
 This logger always exists and fully configured.